-6.4 Call Deposits and Fixed Deposits
+7.4 Call Deposits and Fixed Deposits

-- 6.4.1 Before making any call or fixed deposits, the chief financial officer, shall obtain quotations from at least three institutions which are registered as banks. - 6.4.2 Given the volatility of the money market, the chief financial officer, shall, whenever necessary, request quotations telephonically, and shall record in an appropriate register the name of the institution, the name of the person contacted, and the relevant terms and rates offered by such institution, as well as any other information which may be relevant (for example, whether the interest is payable monthly or only on maturity, and so forth). - 6.4.3 Once the best investment terms have been identified, written confirmation of the telephonic quotation must be immediately obtained (by facsimile, e-mail or any other expedient means). - 6.4.4 Any monies paid over to the investing institution in terms of the agreed investment (other than monies paid over in terms of part 7 below) shall be paid over only to such institution itself and not to any agent or third party.
+- 7.4.1 Before making any call or fixed deposits, the chief financial officer, shall obtain quotations from at least three institutions which are registered as banks. - 7.4.2 Given the volatility of the money market, the chief financial officer, shall, whenever necessary, request quotations telephonically, and shall record in an appropriate register the name of the institution, the name of the person contacted, and the relevant terms and rates offered by such institution, as well as any other information which may be relevant.
+The chief financial officer shall also a written confirmation regarding the telephonic quotation.
+(For example, whether the interest is payable monthly or only on maturity, and so forth).

+- 7.4.3 Once the best investment terms have been identified, written confirmation of the telephonic quotation must be immediately obtained (by facsimile, e-mail or any other expedient means). - 7.4.4 Any monies paid over to the investing institution in terms of the agreed investment (other than monies paid over in terms of part 7 below) shall be paid over only to such institution itself and not to any agent or third party.
 Once the investment has been made, the chief financial officer shall ensure that the municipality receives a properly documented receipt or certificate for such investment, issued by the institution concerned in the name of the municipality.

-6.5 Restriction on Tenure of Investments
+7.5 Restriction on Tenure of Investments

-6.5.1 No investment with a tenure exceeding twelve months shall be made without the prior approval of accounting officer, the Finance Committee or the Finance Committee committee, as the case may be.
+No investment with a tenure exceeding twelve months shall be made without the prior approval of accounting officer, the executive mayor or the executive committee, as the case may be.

-6.6 Credit Worthiness
+7.6 Credit Worthiness

-6.6.1 Council must obtain independent credit ratings to evaluate the credit worthiness of financial institutions referred to in paragraphs 6.1.1 and 6.1.7 at least annually.
+Council must obtain independent credit ratings to evaluate the credit worthiness of financial institutions referred to in paragraphs 6.1.1 and 6.1.7 at least annually.
 Investments may only be placed with institutions that have the following rating criteria: